7th Pay Commission: How Code of Wages will impact salaries of CG employees

 According to the draft, the central advisory board will fix a statutory national floor wage.

-This in fact would be done for the first time and it would be the basis for the new, multiple minimum wages at both the Central and State levels.
+This, in fact, would be done for the first time and it would be the basis for the new, multiple minimum wages at both the Central and State levels.

 The Code on wages 2019 provides a statutory national floor wage rate and there can be no minimum wages fixed below this by any employer.
 The draft would become final in four months and during this period there would be consultations held.